pivotal/docs-tap/getting-started.md

     Using the `--service-ref` flag instructs Tanzu Application Platform to bind the application workload to the service provided in the `ref`.

-    >**Note:** You are not passing a service ref to the `RabbitmqCluster` service instance directly, but rather to the resource claim, which itself has successfully claimed the `RabbitmqCluster` service instance.
+    > **Note:** You are not passing a service ref to the `RabbitmqCluster` service instance directly,
+    > but rather to the resource claim that has claimed the `RabbitmqCluster` service instance.
-    See the [diagram](#stk-walkthrough) at the beginning of this walkthrough.
+    > See the [consuming services diagram](#stk-walkthrough) at the beginning of this walkthrough.

 1. After the workloads are ready, visit the URL of the `spring-sensors-consumer-web` app.
 Confirm that sensor data, passing from the `spring-sensors-producer` workload to